fullstack-2024/week03/activity6.md

    // => true
    ```

-4. Write a function `oldEnoughToDrink` that takes an `age` as an argument and
-   returns `true` if the person with that age is old enough to drink.
+4. Write a function `oldEnough` that takes an `age` as an argument and returns `true` if the person with that age is old enough.

 5. There's an easy way to figure out how long a string is by adding `.length` to
    the end of it.
 Try this out in the console: